Juan Espino: Ultimate Fighting Championship

 Juan Espino made his UFC debut on 30 November 2018 at UFC, that event was known as "The Ultimate Fighter: Heavy Hitters Finale."
 He fought against Justin Frazier to determine the heavyweight winner of The Ultimate Fighter 28.
 "El guapo" won the fight with an armbar (armlock) in the first round of the fight.
 After this victory, he became the first Spaniard to win a fight in the UFC and was proclaimed winner of "The Ultimate Fighter 28: Heavy Hitters" along with Macy Chiasson (female winner).
 This performance earned Espino a Performance of the Night bonus.

 However, Juan would suffer a hand injury that would keep him out of the octagon for two years.
 This was due to the fact that Juan had to undergo surgery 3 times to fully recover from the injury.

 Espino faced Jeff Hughes on 27 September 2020 at UFC 253.
 He won the fight via submission in round one.

 Espino faced Alexander Romanov on 17 April 2021 at UFC on ESPN: Whittaker vs. Gastelum.
 During the beginning of the third round, Espino accidentally connected with a knee to the groin of Romanov, who could not continue.
 Romanov was declared the winner via technical split decision.
 6 out of 8 media scores gave it to Espino, with the other two declaring it a Draw.

+On April 21, 2023, Espino announced that due to injuries, he was retiring from MMA.
+On 23 March 2024 Espino fought Antônio Silva in an exhibition match at La Despedida, in the Gran Canaria Arena in Las Palmas on the Canary Islands.
+The bout ended in a draw.